jtescher/jtescher.github.io/_drafts/writing_command_line_applications_in_ruby_with_thor.md

 class Calculator < Thor

-  desc "add ...ARGS", "Add all numbers in ARGS" def add(*args)
+  desc "add ...ARGS", "Calculate the sum of all numbers in ARGS" def add(*args)
     say args.map(&:to_f).inject(:+)
   end

-  desc "subtract ...ARGS", "Subtract all numbers in ARGS" def subtract(*args)
+  desc "subtract ...ARGS", "Calculate the difference of all numbers in ARGS" def subtract(*args)
     say args.map(&:to_f).inject(:-)
   end